sothmann/typescript-gradle-plugin/README.md

 Several example projects can be found in [/examples](examples).

+# Prerequisites

+You need to have the TypeScript command line compiler available on your system, as this Gradle plugin uses the TypeScript command line compiler internally.

 # Quickstart

 This will guide you through the steps needed to set up typescript-gradle-plugin for a TypeScript application project using Maven/Gradle standard layout.